🔄 Data Flow#

 The parent component (ModuleCatalog) knows about its children, meaning it can read state from and pass state to them.
 It uses all() to observe all FormSpinbutton quantities reactively, then pass() to drive the BasicButton's badge and disabled state:

-button: first('basic-button', 'Add a button to go go the Shopping Cart'),
+const button = first('basic-button', 'Add a button to go to the Shopping Cart')

 'form-spinbutton',